-- Making sure that unapproved software / apps are not downloaded to any school computer.
+- Ensuring that personal data sent over the Internet encrypted - Making sure that unapproved software / apps are not downloaded to any school computer.
 Alerts will be set up to warn users of this. - Files held on the school network will be regularly checked for viruses - The use of user logins and passwords to access the school network will be enforced - Portable media containing school data or programmes will not be taken off-site without specific permission from the Business Manager.